 If you notice any of the dental biofilm symptoms mentioned above, it is important that you see your dentist in Tijuana for a thorough check up and cleaning.
 Bacterial plaque in its early stages can be easily removed with a toothbrush.
 But, when it hardens, not even dental floss can remove the biofilm.

 Mechanical methods are needed to remove the biofilm and tartar accumulated on the dental surface, and your dentist will probably recommend a mouthwash as well as the proper technique to maintain clean and healthy teeth.

 Schedule your appointment at The Dental District

 Now that you know what dental biofilm is and one more reason to visit the dentist regularly, don’t wait any longer and schedule your appointment at The Dental District.
-Do not wait until discomfort appears that causes difficulties in your mouth, come visit us and maintain a beautiful, healthy and, above all, complete smile.
-Quote dentures in Mexico with us.
+Do not wait until discomfort appears that causes difficulties in your mouth, come visit our dental clinic in Tijuana and maintain a beautiful, healthy and, above all, complete smile.
+Quote Teeth whitening in tijuana, invisible orthodontics in Tijuana, dental crowns in Tijuana, endodontics in Mexico, dental implants in Tijuana and dentures in Mexico with us.

 Contact us through our form, we will gladly assist you.